bullmoose20/MK-Docs/docs/komet/install/overview.md

 ### Dockerfile

 A `Dockerfile` is included within the GitHub repository for those who require it, although this is only suggested for those with knowledge of dockerfiles.
-The official Komet build is available on the [Dockerhub Website](https://hub.docker.com/r/meisnate12/plex-meta-manager).
+The official Kometa build is available on the [Dockerhub Website](https://hub.docker.com/r/meisnate12/plex-meta-manager).

 ## Customizing the docker-compose file with runtime flags and ENV vars

-Komet's behavior can be modified in a variety of ways using either runtime flags or environment variables.
+Kometa's behavior can be modified in a variety of ways using either runtime flags or environment variables.
 These flags and vars are detailed [here](../environmental.md).

-This is optional, and is not necessary to run Komet.
+This is optional, and is not necessary to run Kometa.
 Many if not most users will have no reason to do this and can use something more like the basic docker-compose just above.

 This example docker-compose would create a container that runs immediately upon start (rather than waiting until 5AM), uses a particular config file, processes only overlays on only one library, and exits when done.
 Those four changes are made by the four `environment:` entries, which are discussed in detail after the example: